T03N/genetic-selection-mod/Research.md

 ## Llama
 All llamas have a set number of 15 hearts and half a heart of-attack strength.
 They cannot be ridden by players, but there are trader llamas.
 They are bred using hay bales.
 A baby llama takes a coat of one parent at random.
 Strength is randomly chosen between 1 and the strength of the stronger parent, with a 3% chance of increasing strength by 1 (capped at 5).
 Taming is easier with a higher temper value, which ranges from 0 to 99.

+## Bee
+Bee nests generate three bees.
+They hover a few blocks above the ground rather than flying.
+They can "fly" horizontally and vertically upward through scaffolding but do can not "fly" downward.
+Bees are attracted to flowers and can pollinate wither roses, although they die as a result.
+When a bee circles a flower or berry bush for 30 seconds, it collects pollen, which changes the texture of its abdomen to include pollen spots.
+Pollinated plants grow faster.
+Bees return to their hives to produce honey and go back to their nests at night.
+Homeless bees wander in search of empty beehives.

+Bees nearby become angry if one is attacked or if the beehive is destroyed.
+A bee loses its stinger after attacking a player and dies one minute later.
+To breed bees, use flowers, flowering azalea, cherry leaves, flowering azalea leaves, or mangrove propagule.
+It is possible to breed at least one angered bee with another.

+## Frog
+Frogs naturally spawn in swamps and mangrove swamps and can be spawned by growing from tadpoles.
+There are three frog variants based on the biome where the tadpole grew up: temperate, warm, and cold.
+Differences can be seen physically through their color.
+Frogs can jump up to 8 blocks high and take less damage from falling than other mobs.
+They prefer jumping on lily pads and big drip leaves, swim upwards, and can croak while inflating their vocal sac.

+Breeding requires slimeballs.
+One frog will become pregnant and search for a water block that has at least one adjacent water block with air above.
+Once this condition is met, they will lay frogspawn, which eventually hatches into tadpoles.

+## Rabbit
+Different biomes spawn rabbits of various colors.
+Wild wolves, foxes, and stray cats tend to kill/attack rabbits.
+Breed rabbits using carrots, golden carrots, or dandelions.
+Offspring usually inherit the same fur type as one of the parents (47.5% chance per parent), with a 5% chance of matching the current biome.
+Killer bunnies can breed with other rabbits and may produce another killer bunny, which is hostile to players, foxes, and wolves.
+Killer bunnies have pure white fur and blood-red eyes and can only be spawned using commands.
+Toast, a special rabbit, can be created with a name tag.